MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

 #### Regular Expression entities

 {: .important}
-Regular Expression entities are supported in only [LivePerson NLU v2](intent-builder-natural-language-understanding.html#liveperson-nlu-v2) domains only.
+Regular Expression entities are supported in only [LivePerson NLU v2](intent-builder-natural-language-understanding.html#liveperson-nlu-v2) domains.

 A Regular Expression entity works like a Value Set entity when it comes to entity detection and intent matching, but it doesn't have a set of values.
-Instead, its value is a single expression defined using [Regular Expression](https://www.regexlib.com/) rules.
+Instead, its value is a single expression defined using [Regular Expression](https://www.regexlib.com/) rules, for example (for a 6-digit number): `^\b\d{6}\b`.

 Use a Regular Expression entity in situations where the possible values all conform to a specific pattern, but that list of values is so long, rendering use of a Value Set entity unfeasible.
 Some example use cases include: